sammancoaching/ensemble-machine/README.md

 Replace those regions, ids and key file name with the ones you have for your AWS account.

+There are still other ProAgile specific settings in these scripts.
+We are working on making these configurable.

 ## How to create a new practice machine that uses JetBrains Projector

     python summon.py